laigroup/PBCounter/README.md

 You can access the benchmark dataset we used in our paper at [Zenodo](https://zenodo.org/records/14958540).

-Additionally, we provide the encoding tool [PBEncoder](https://github.com/laigroup/PBEncoder), which facilitates the compilation of PBFormula into CNF.
+Additionally, we provide the encoding tool [PBEncoder](https://github.com/laigroup/PBEncoder), which facilitates the transformation of PB formula into CNF.
 The tool implements two counting-safe encoding methods used in our paper.